 I. As used in this section, an owner who is engaged in the business of renting or who intends to rent a motor vehicle without a driver does not include a person who operates a golf course that rents golf carts that are intended to be used primarily for playing a round of golf and that are only incidentally operated or moved on a highway.

-J. As used in this section, "renter" includes any person operating a motor vehicle with permission of the person who has rented it.
+J. For the purposes of this section, "renter" includes any person operating a motor vehicle with permission of the person who has rented it.